mhahsler/CS7320-AI/README.md

 * Install Python, [JupyterLab](https://jupyter.org/) and all needed packages yourself.
 You can also use Visual Studio Code as a nice editor.

-## Learning Python and Jupyer Notebook
+## Learning Python, Data Structures, and the Use of Jupyer Notebook

 If you are not familiar with Python, then you should work through one of the many Python tutorials (e.g., [this tutorial](https://www.w3schools.com/python/default.asp)) to learn the basics about Python and the packages `numpy` and `pandas`.

-Some code examples that help with the assignments are available [here](Python_Code_Examples).
+AI requires working knowledge on how to implement data structures like trees.
+Here is an introduction to [Data Structures and Algorithms in Python](https://www.youtube.com/watch?v=pkYVOmU3MgA).
+Especially focus on trees. data structures using Python

 How to use Jupyter notebooks is covered in many online tutorials like the [Jupyer notebook tutorial](https://www.dataquest.io/blog/jupyter-notebook-tutorial/).

 ## Working on Assignments